-Our second modern slavery statement
+Our third modern slavery statement

-As a global company with a complex supply chain, we recognise that risks of modern slavery exist within our business.
+As a global company with a complex supply chain, we recognise that risks of modern slavery continue within our industry.
 Understanding and managing these risks requires a collaborative approach with our workforce, suppliers and other stakeholders.

-This is why we are proud to make this public statement of our values, policies and commitments.
+This is why we are proud to make this public statement of our values, policies and commitments, both for our own company and as an industry leader in sustainability.
+It is in furtherance of our pledge to uphold the values of the United Nations Global Compact.